Sa-N98/BingBOOM/README.md

 # Bing_BOOM
- This is a small js pogram to automate ms reward points
+ This is a small js pogram to automate earning ms reward points